Kabul students pick through debris after deadly blast

 At least six people were killed in the Taliban attack, including one child and two special forces soldiers, the interior ministry said.

-The bombing -- and an ensuing shootout -- wounded dozens of people including 50 children, most of whom were hurt by flying glass.
+The bombing -- and an ensuing shootout -- wounded scores of people including 50 children, most of whom were hurt by flying glass.

 "The schools in the area have been badly damaged," said local resident Ahmad Seyar.
 "It is a disaster."